opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Revathi/info.md

 Ans:The most recent commit message can be edited using the git commit --amend command git commit --amend -m "title" -m "description" use force push to change a commit which has been pushed.

+Ques - 1 What if you clone without fork?
+What problems will you face when you try to contribute in this condition?
+Ans: When we clone without fork the changes we make will be pushed to main repository but this is not possible if we dont have the access to the repo so we make a copy of the repo and push changes into it so that the owner of the repo can verify our contribution and merge it.